-One thing about living in the 21st century is that holding onto elements of our childhood isn’t frowned on like it was for our parent’s generation, where “growing up” was what you had to do at age 18.
-Thanks to video games, movies, and book series, so much of our youth carries itself into our adulthood, where socially it’s more acceptable.
+One thing about living in the 21st century is that holding onto elements of our childhood isn’t frowned on like it was for our parent’s generation, were “growing up” was what you had to do at age 18.
+Thanks to video games, movies, and book series, so much of our youth carry itself into our adulthood, where socially it’s more acceptable.

 The Swedish metal band carries a persona that is unlike many in music.
 Mystery surrounds the Gothic nature of their imagery, added to the fact that no one knows the real names of the band members.

 Costumes, masks, and face paint are more common for bands in the rock and electronic realms of music (think Insane Clown Posse, KISS, and GWAR).
 In hip-hop, this form of visual representation isn’t as obvious.
 Aside from the rhymes and writing, this face-painted imagery has helped establish Tech N9ne’s persona.